College Fact Sheet

 All data is from fall 2019.

-HACC currently serves more than 17,400 degree-seeking learners more than 8,300 remedial and workforce development learners.
+HACC currently serves more than 17,400 degree-seeking students and more than 8,300 remedial and workforce development students.

 Where and how does HACC offer classes?